-Placer County’s Critical Success Factors (CSFs) represent a set of guiding principles meant to shape future growth of the county over the following three to five years.
-The county’s CSFs have been reevaluated and consolidated to represent eight primary focus areas.
-Each CSF represents a priority that has been identified by the Board of Supervisors through strategic workshops led by the CEO.
-These CSFs lay the foundation for continued progress towards the county vision and act as a guide for budget priorities.
+Placer County’s Strategic Plan is established to guide future growth of the County over the next three to five years.
+The action-oriented plan outlines the strategies, initiatives, and results on which the County will work collaboratively to deliver what our community needs.
+The Strategic Plan encompasses eight strategic initiatives, called Critical Success Factors (CSFs).
+The County’s CSFs are a set of guiding principles meant to shape future growth of the County and represent a priority that has been identified by the Board of Supervisors.
+These CSFs lay the foundation for continued progress towards the County Vision and act as a guide for budget priorities.

 The County identifies opportunities to work proactively and collaboratively with our community members, business sector, municipalities, and regional partners on areas of common interest.
 We work for consistency and support efforts that will improve transparency of service delivery and encourage open dialogue and two-way communication for the benefit of all county residents.